idp2p/idp2p/README.md

 ## Contributions

-The idp2p implementation in `rust` is a work in progress.
+The idp2p protocol and  `rust` implementation in is a work in progress.

 Contributions are most welcome